 Why our school?

 The new Europa School UK is a parent-led initiative creating a free school open since September 2012.
-It will progressively fill the gap left by the highly successful European School in Culham, due to close in 2017.
+It will progressively fill the gap left by the highly successful European School in Culham and is an all-through school from September 2017.